pauljohn32/sc_shell/notes/shell-3.md

 ```bash
 $ mkdir ../output
 ```

 Why do I like that?
 No danger of disrupting original data.

-In fact, I'd make the original data read only like so
+In fact, I'd make the original data "read only", taking away write permissions like so

 ```
 chmod -w N*.txt
 ```

+Projects I organize will have many separate folders.

 ## goostats is a script included with the project.

-Our assignment is to run each file through goostats.
+Our assignment is to run goostats for each data file.

-#### run goostats once {.bs-callout .bs-callout-warning}
+#### run goostats once {.bs-callout .bs-callout-orange}

    * The correct way to process just one file, including 2 parameters that professor said we needed: